Cécile Renault: Trial and execution

-Cécile Renault was arrested for the potential murder of Robespierre on May 23, one day one day after the attempted assassination of Collot d'Herbois.
+Renault was arrested for the attempted murder of Robespierre on 23 May, one day after the attempted assassination of Collot d'Herbois.
 In addition to the two penknives that she brought to attack Robespierre, Renault had also carried a change of underwear in her bag.
 She said the fresh linen was for her execution.
 Renault's trial was overseen by Antoine Quentin Fouquier-Tinville, who was heckled by Renault regarding the charges.
 Renault mocked the council conducting her trial as well.
 Renault also insisted that "she never designed harm against any living being."
 Robespierre included Renault's father, a brother and aunt in her trial, noting them as accomplices to the assassination attempt.
 All three were sentenced to death.

-Renault and her three family members were executed together three weeks later by Charles-Henri Sanson.
+She was executed together with three family members and 50 others on 17 June; executioner Charles-Henri Sanson left the scaffold sick.
 It is unclear how many of them were related to her or not related at all.
-Two brothers, joining the Rhine army, seem to have escaped to the Black Forest.
+Two brothers, joining the Army of the Rhine seem to have escaped to the Black Forest.
 Renault, her family members, and other associates who knew her but were all unknowing of the assassination plot were given red smock to wear as a mark of assassins and murderers.
 Her admittance to being a Royalist supporter is considered to support the existence of her hidden knives.

 Renault was said to have shown distress only briefly during her climb to the scaffold.
 She then smiled, and approached the scaffold gleefully when her turn at the guillotine arrived.
 The execution of Cecile Renault and with 53 so-called accomplices, under whom three family members, was seen by the Committee of Public Safety as a Royalist conspiracy.
 Robespierre used this assassination attempt against him as a pretext for scapegoating the British.